hrydgard/ppsspp-site/docs/development/ai-policy.md

 position: 12
 ---

-# AI policy for development
+# AI policy and recommendations

 From now on (2026-05-11), the policy is a shortened and slightly more permissive version of RPCS3's policy: